-&lt;sup>ii IQVIA maintains two integrated databases relevant to the study of health system performance under the umbrella of Healthcare Relational Services: OneKey Organizations, formerly known as HCOS, and OneKey Professionals, formerly known as HCPS.
-Throughout the document, we refer to these databases jointly as the OneKey data with the exception of Appendix A, in which we use the full names of both OneKey databases because we describe how they are related to each other.
+&lt;sup>i IQVIA maintains two integrated databases relevant to the study of health system performance under the umbrella of Healthcare Relational Services: One Key Organizations, formerly known as HCOS, and One Key Professionals, formerly known as HCPS.
+Throughout the document, we refer to these databases jointly as the One Key data with the exception of Appendix A, in which we use the full names of both One Key databases because we describe how they are related to each other.